Family Business Conflict: Why the Same Argument Keeps Happening

 Before: you're in the same meeting, same fight, same result.
 You leave without a decision.
 You go home carrying something you never say out loud.
 You come back next week and do it again.
 The business is absorbing every bit of it and nobody is talking about that part.

 After: one person changes their behavior first.
 Not because the other person finally came around.
 Because they stopped making that a requirement.
 Decisions that were stalled for months start moving.
 The meeting ends with an actual outcome.
-Employees stop walking on eggshells because the people at the top stopped bringing their unresolved conflict into the building.
+Non-family employees stop walking on eggshells because the people at the top stopped bringing their unresolved conflict into the building.

 You already know what needs to change.
 You just haven't been willing to hold anyone to it — including yourself.